afroisalreadyinu/ubuntu-provisioner/README.md

 Add a file `config.json` with the following keys:

-- packages: The packages to be installed.
+- `packages`: The packages to be installed.
 Subkeys:

-    + preliminary: These are installed after the update but before everything else.
+    + `preliminary`: These are installed after the update but before everything else.
 Things that are required for adding keys etc (like `apt-transport-https`) should be under this key.

+    + `x`: Packages to be installed if the system has a running X system, i.e. if it's a desktop OS.
+This distinction is made based on the availability of the environment variable `XDG_CURRENT_DESKTOP`.

+    + `no-x`: Packages to be installed if it's a server system.

+- `apt-repos`: The apt repositories to add.

+- `git-repos`: The repos to be checked out.
+This should be a list, with each element another list of length two, the first item being the Git URL, and the second the location to checkt out to.